‘Days Of Our Lives’: Chad And Gabi Go Missing – Does Deimos Kiriakis Go Too Far On ‘DOOL’? [Spoilers]

 Then, on Days Of Our Lives, Abigail and Gabi ran into Chad DiMera, who was wondering why his wife was dressed so provocatively.
 Once again, she had to come up with a quick excuse.

 As for what is coming up next week, NBC released a weekly preview clip.
 It shows that Chad and Gabi will come face to face with Deimos Kiriakis.
 He isn’t there to chat, either.
-Deimos has a gun pointed at them and it is clear he has completely lost control.
+Deimos has a gun pointed at them, and it is clear he has completely lost control.
 Furthermore, in the latest issue of Soap Opera Digest, DOOL spoilers tease that Abigail will become worried when Chad and Gabi go missing.

 It isn’t likely that Deimos kills Chad or Gabi on Days Of Our Lives.
 However, where does he take them and what exactly is his goal?
 Is it to get revenge for Dario allegedly hiring a hitman to kill him?
-The same man that Nicole Walker (Arianne Zucker) stabbed when she believed he was going to murder her fiance?
+The same man that Nicole Walker (Arianne Zucker) stabbed when she believed he was going to murder her fiancé?

 As fans know, Nicole is facing attempted murder charges.
 Those charges were the last straw for Chloe Lane (Nadia Bjorlin), who decided that she is going to keep baby Holly.
 Her main reason for keeping Nicole in the dark about her biological child is because she believes that Deimos is dangerous and evil.
 In Chloe’s mind, she is protecting Nicole’s baby.
 However, the truth is now out in the open thanks to Brady Black (Eric Martsolf) convincing Chloe to tell Nicole everything.